 Adults can sometimes unintentionally use their power or domination to make a child feel like they are not worthy of forgiveness or that what they did should make them feel ashamed.

-As no one is perfect, it’s our job as parents to apologize when we do make the mistake of acting off of our emotions and be willing to admit to our kids when we wrong them.
+As no one is perfect, it’s our job as parents to apologize when we make the mistake of acting off our emotions and be willing to admit to our kids when we wrong them.
 It shows your child that you aren’t perfect; therefore, they don’t have to be.
 See more about the emotional needs of children in this post here.

 It’s not a competition, and pride stifles love.
 So be ever so careful with the delicate and moldable hearts that God has given you.

 Also, check out – Example of a child emotionally reaching out (aka misbehavior)